jflam/ez/README.md

 ## Manual installation

-If you are installing manually from this repo and you have everything setup
+If you are installing manually from this repo and you have everything setup.

 To setup the tool for running in development mode, you will first need to run from `src/`: